 Café Hawelka reeks of authenticity.
 It seeps out of the worn upholstered seats on the corner sofas, the chipped wooden chairs cluttered around marble tables, and the threads of fraying velvet curtains.

-Authentic…and old, the insides barely changed in the 80 or so years since the legendary Leopold und Josefine Hawelka first began serving coffee there (it was their son who greeted me at the door).
+Imagine the word vintage in coffee house form.
+Authentic and barely changed in the 80 or so years since the legendary Leopold und Josefine Hawelka first began serving coffee there (it was their son who greeted me at the door).

 The hospitality shown by the Hawelkas eventually led to their coffee house establishing a reputation as the post-war haunt of young artists, writers and intellectuals.
 Arthur Miller visited.
-So did Henry Miller.
 And Andy Warhol.
+And Friedensreich Hundertwasser.

 If I’m not at home, then I’m in the Hawelka.
 And if I’m not in the Hawelka, then I’m on my way to the Hawelka.

 Echoes of this boiling pot of creativity remain on the walls.
 Posters advertising local art exhibitions cover one side of the cafe.
 Original artwork dots other walls, some presumably accepted in payment for debts run up by impecunious artists.

 The occasional apple strudel made an appearance, as well as a pair of frankfurter sausages with a roll and mustard, a slice of house cake and the famous Buchteln, a kind of sweet roll made to Josefine’s own recipe.

 You enter and time seems frozen.
 Outside is modern Vienna.
 Inside is Vienna as it once was.
 The Vienna of fierce discussion and youthful bravado, intellects blossoming improbably in the “living room” of the hardworking Hawelkas.

 I visited early on a cold January weekday morning.
-There was plenty of space but my friends warned me that the Hawelka’s reputation and history means it fills fast during the tourist seasons.
+We found plenty of space within, but my friends warned me that the Hawelka’s reputation and history means it fills fast, especially during the high seasons for tourists.

 Go early…and wind your watches back a few years when you do.

 How to get to Café Hawelka